Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 But, one should note that heavy ions move kinetically while light electrons lose some of their particle freedom in the coordinate space.

-The in-house plots are given in the sumulation code to check the run.
+The in-house plots are given to check the current run in the sumulation code.
-They are subroutines named fplot3 and cplot3.
 Reading papers of this implicit particle simulation code (Ref.
 1) and applications to magnetospheric space plasmas (Ref.
 3) are highly recommended.